tomwhartung/jmws_beez3_idMyGadget/README.md

 ### Integration With IdMyGadget
 This template uses IdMyGadget to determine whether the user is accessing the site on a phone, tablet, or desktop, and changes the output accordingly.

-This template adds the following tabs to the joomla administration console for it:
+This template adds the following tabs to its configuration options in the joomla administration console:

 * IdMyGadget
 * Hamburger Nav